Trusted for Management Training by America’s Best Managed Companies for Over 30 Years

 He sent an advanced manuscript to book reviewers at every major newspaper in America.

-He sent an advanced manuscript to 68 CEOs and asked them to endorse it.
+He also sent an advanced manuscript to 68 CEOs and asked them to endorse it.
 He never heard back from 62 of them, including Bill Gates and Steve Jobs.

 It was such a phenomenal success in the U.S. that it went on to be translated into Spanish, Russian, Arabic, Mandarin Chinese, Korean, and Bulgarian.